 Let’s Learn Three Important Terms Frequently Used in the Civil Commitment Process

-Voluntary Commitment is treatment provided on a voluntary basis at a hospital, at a short-term care facility, a psychiatric facility or a special psychiatric hospital, either in an inpatient or outpatient setting.
-Voluntary means the person understands they are a danger to themselves, to others or to property, and agrees to be admitted to a short-term care facility for stabilization and treatment.
+Voluntary Commitment is treatment provided voluntarily at a hospital, a short-term care facility, a psychiatric facility, or a special psychiatric hospital, in either an inpatient or an outpatient setting.
+Voluntary means the person understands they are a danger to themselves, to others, or to property, and agrees to be admitted to a short-term care facility for stabilization and treatment.

 Involuntary Commitment is when an individual whose mental illness “causes the person to be dangerous to self, or dangerous to others or property” and “is unwilling to accept appropriate treatment voluntarily after it has been offered“.
-Involuntary commitment can be in a hospital, at a short-term care facility, a psychiatric facility or a special psychiatric hospital.
-It is important to understand that Involuntary Commitments must be reviewed, and approved, by a Superior Court Judge sitting in each county.
+Involuntary commitment can be in a hospital, at a short-term care facility, a psychiatric facility, or a special psychiatric hospital.
+It is essential to understand that Involuntary Commitments must be reviewed and approved by a Superior Court Judge sitting in each county.

-Crisis Stabilization means screening, sometimes followed by admission to a hospital, short-term treatment, and monitoring followed by discharge back into the community, discharge into an outpatient program, or transfer into an involuntary commitment.
-Most crisis stabilization occurs in a short-term admission to a hospital, through an emergency room or a screening center.
+Crisis Stabilization means screening, sometimes followed by hospital admission, short-term treatment, and monitoring, and then discharge back into the community, into an outpatient program, or into an involuntary commitment.
+Most crisis stabilization occurs during a short-term hospital admission, through an emergency room or a screening center.
 Once your family member has been screened, they will be transferred to a facility that can provide short-term care.
 A list of those facilities is available at this link: Mental Health Directory.pdf (state.nj.us).
-The statutory legal definition of “stabilization options” is treatment modalities or means of support used to remediate a crisis and avoid hospitalization.
-They may include but are not limited to crisis intervention counseling, acute partial care, crisis housing, voluntary admission to a local inpatient unit, referral to other 24-hour treatment facilities, referral, and linkage to other community resources, and use of natural support systems.
+The statutory legal definition of “stabilization options” is treatment modalities or support measures used to address a crisis and prevent hospitalization.
+They may include, but are not limited to, crisis intervention counseling, acute partial care, crisis housing, voluntary admission to a local inpatient unit, referral to other 24-hour treatment facilities, referral, linkage to other community resources, and use of natural support systems.

 Click here for the complete list of the State of New Jersey Screening Document for Adults.